Couples Therapy in 2021 is Divided into Three Parts

 In other words, a couples therapy model has to work well across different sorts of couples.
 Imago struggles in this area.

-Gottman helps couples to detect and flush out the emotional backup and help the couple build a “good enough” marriage.
+Gottman helps couples to detect and flush out the emotional blockage and help the couple build a “good enough” marriage.
 Gottman has been unfairly accused of lacking the loftier aspirational dimensions of EFT.
-But I have heard him dismiss Schnarch’s notion of the chosen few as silly and elitist.

 EFT posits that couples act as secure bases for one another.